efwoods/LexBot/README.md

 ## Question:
 What if I just used the entire transcript?
 I think it would be too long for the OpenAI API.
 Also, I would like to associate sentiment analysis, video generation, and other data to the response to make the AI seem more life-like.
+How many times do people repeat themselves if given a search of everything they've ever said?

 ### Data Pipeline
 #### transcript_greatness.ipynb (the process of grabbing text)